hokamoto/pleroma-mirror/docs/configuration/cheatsheet.md

 * `notify_email`: Email used for notifications.
 * `description`: The instance’s description, can be seen in nodeinfo and ``/api/v1/instance``.
 * `limit`: Posts character limit (CW/Subject included in the counter).
+* `chat`: Enables or disables backend chat, depends on `enabled` set to true or false.
 * `chat_limit`: Character limit of the instance chat messages.
 * `remote_limit`: Hard character limit beyond which remote posts will be dropped.
 * `upload_limit`: File size limit of uploads (except for avatar, background, banner).